MisbahKhan0009/RedditMiner/README.md

 Contributions are welcome!
 Please open issues or submit pull requests for new features, bug fixes, or improvements.

+## Continuous delivery (GitHub Actions → PyPI)

+This repository includes a GitHub Actions workflow that will automatically build and publish the package to PyPI on pushes to the `main` branch.

+Setup steps:

+- Create a PyPI API token (Account settings → API tokens) and copy it.
+- In your GitHub repo settings go to `Settings -> Secrets -> Actions` and add a secret named `PYPI_API_TOKEN` with the token value.
+- Push changes to `main`.
+The workflow will run and upload artifacts using `twine upload --skip-existing` (so it won't fail if a file with the same name already exists on PyPI).

+If you prefer publishing only for tagged releases, modify `.github/workflows/publish.yml` to trigger on `push: tags:` instead of `push: branches:`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.